This is the second part in a 101 series covering Big Data concepts, terminology and technology.

 We’ve all been taught that in order to solve equations we need to reduce them to the lowest common denominator, balance them and solve for variables, and data is no different.
 In mathematics, in order to evaluate expressions for rigor a precise language of notations must be agreed upon.
 In data, in order to analyze, discrepancies in naming conventions, structure, etc. must be resolved.
 Today we know how to solve many of these data equation’s but not all of them.
 In order to understand why, there are two fundamental truths that must be recognized.
 First, we are working with data on a scale that makes it impossible to manually and/or intuitively arrive at conclusions and/or recognize patterns.
 To do so we must use machines.
 Period.
 Second, machines and humans do not speak the same language.
 There is a huge difference between reading and understanding and machines ability to understand is limited by our ability to provide them with vocabulary, grammar and syntax.

 Structured data is the easiest type of data for machines to interact with as they have a high degree of organization.
 Data resides in fixed fields within records or files according to its data model.
-Which defines what fields of data will be stored, how that data will be stored, and any restrictions on the data input.
+Which defines what fields of data will be stored, how that data will be stored, and any restrictions on the data input, as well as data integration.
 The obvious forms of structured data are relational databases; a model where data is organized into one or more tables.
 Therefore, there is a relation between the columns and the rows and relations can also be created between tables using foreign keys.
 Foreign keys are what makes the database understandable in the same context that a human being knows that two tables are related to each other.
 Excel, can be an exception.
 Theoretically, excels are relational tables but because there are no restrictions on the method of input they can easily turn into semi structured data that needs to be normalized for machine reading.
 Simple things such as changing a column name from “Monthly Average Users” to “MAU” can break the table relationships.

 Unstructured data has not been organized into a format that makes it easier to access and process.
 Photos and graphic images, videos, PDF files, PowerPoint presentations, emails, etc. are more akin to how we speak than how machine language.
 Human beings do not communicate and think in terms of databases.
 The vast majority of our communication is textual and at times riddled with discrepancies, omissions, misspellings and 101 other things that we intuitively understand yet would stump a computer.